 The students are also required to volunteer for 10 hours in their communities on public projects that meet program requirements which has resulted in over 154,000 hours of community service being carried out across Canada since the program was established.

-The last component of the program is an evening graduation ceremony held to present a Memorandum for Personal Responsibility to each student.
+The last component of the program is an a voluntary evening graduation ceremony held to present a Memorandum for Personal Responsibility to each student.
 This document was commissioned by The Asper Foundation specifically for this program and written by Dr. Israel Asper.
 The Memorandum aims to provide each student with a sense of the importance that they participated in the program and to remind them that they have a personal responsibility for the world community.
 The ceremony is a wonderful way to provide the students with closure to the formal part of the program as well as the sense that they are now beginning a new life of greater understanding and inclusion.

 Past student program participants have remarked “I will remember the trip for my whole life.
 It gave me a different view of the world”, “As I speak to people now, I realize the true meaning and importance of bearing witness”, “You have no idea how much this experience meant to us all” and “By being educated about these tragic events in history, people will be more motivated to stop what is happening now.”